chuanqixu/Study/computer-science/Stanford-CS106X-Programming-Abstractions-in-CPP-2019-Fall/README.md

    [Assignment description](assignment/assign-1-game-of-life/05-Assignment-1-Life.pdf)

     Implement [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#:~:text=The%20Game%20of%20Life%2C%20also,state%2C%20requiring%20no%20further%20input.).
-In this assignment, you will get familiar with `grid`, a class in `Stanford libcs106 library` that is similar to built-in arrays.
+In this assignment, you will get familiar with `grid`, a class in `The Stanford C++ Libraries` that is similar to built-in arrays.

    First, need to create a random grid or read from files according to the rules.